Air Compressor Leaking Air? 5 Quick Fixes

 Leaks from valves require specific attention:

 • Unloader Valve: If the unloader valve on your pressure switch leaks continuously after the compressor shuts off, the internal check valve is likely stuck open.
-You’ll need to inspect, clean, or replace the check valve.
-Sometimes, the pressure switch assembly itself may need replacement if the unloader valve is integral and damaged.
+Inspect, clean, or replace the check valve.
+The pressure switch assembly may need replacement if the unloader valve is integral and damaged.

-• Safety Relief Valve: If a safety relief valve is leaking, it could indicate it’s faulty or that the system pressure is too high.
-First, ensure your system pressure is within the operating limits.
+• Safety Relief Valve: If a safety relief valve is leaking, it could indicate it’s faulty or that system pressure is too high.
+Ensure system pressure is within operating limits.
 If the leak persists, the relief valve may need cleaning or replacement.

 • Drain Valves: Leaky drain valves are often due to accumulated debris or worn seals.
 Clean the valve thoroughly, and if the leak continues, replace the valve.